andreasemeraro/PlaSim-analysis/README.md

     - basemap:
     `conda install -c anaconda basemap`;
     - cartopy:
-    `conda install -c conda-forge cartopy` or see [here](https://anaconda.org/conda-forge/cartopy).
+    `conda install -c conda-forge cartopy` or see [here](https://anaconda.org/conda-forge/cartopy);
+    -xarray:
+    `conda install -c anaconda xarray`

 The basemap package is deprecated and in future a complete transition to cartopy is needed.
 However, basemap holds some features which are still not present in cartopy.
 As a consequence, I avoided an update regarding cartopy.
-Unfortunately, because of this choice, you have to use a python version=2.6.
-I suggest to create a new conda environment with this python version: `conda create -n envname python=2.6`, then activate the environment `conda activate envname`.

 **NOTE 3: In ubuntu I found very useful to run directly `jupyter notebook` from the desired path**